2016 Daffodil Project, by the numbers:

-The Daffodil Project wouldn’t be possible without the ongoing sponsorship of Con Edison, Ernst & Young and the New York City Council, or the hard work of thousands of volunteers who plant bulbs in parks and public spaces every fall.
+The Daffodil Project wouldn’t be possible without the ongoing sponsorship of Con Edison, the Greenacre Foundation, and Miller herself, or the hard work of tens of thousands of volunteers who plant bulbs in parks and public spaces every fall.
 If you'd like to be part of an initiative that truly touches the lives of New Yorkers in all corners of the city, please join us:

-To find out more about becoming a Corporate Sponsor, please contact our Director of Development, Evelyn Chen: 212-838-9410, ext.
-310, or email@example.com.
+To find out more about sponsoring the Daffodil Project, please contact our Senior Development Associate, Julia Marra: 212-838-9410, ext.
+322, or email@example.com.